Benares is older than history, older than tradition, older even than legend, and looks twice as old as all of them put together.

 According to the famous Chinese traveler Hiouen Thsang (Xuanzang), who traveled to Banaras circa 635 AD, described Banaras as rich and prosperous place.

-Banaras was important for Hinduism and Buddhism both; and both religions coexisted rather peacefully, while peaceful coexistence of religions was rare in the world.
+Varanasi was important for Hinduism and Buddhism both; and both religions coexisted rather peacefully, while peaceful coexistence of religions was rare in the world.

-Muslim Invasion Era
+Varanasi in Muslim Invasion Era

 This suppression of native culture continued under the Mughal dynasty till the second half of 16th century.
 In the year 1556, Akbar of Mughal Dynasty became the emperor.
 Despite belonging to a Muslim dynasty, Emperor Akbar was secular.
 He built Hindu temples in city, and in his reign, Hinduism began to flourish again.
 However, the descendants of Akbar did not continue his secular traditions; and they went back to the routine of suppression of Hinduism.
-Mughal emperor Aurangzeb was particularly fierce against Hinduism; and during his reign, Banaras again experienced major blows.
+Mughal emperor Aurangzeb was particularly fierce against Hinduism; and during his reign, Varanasi again experienced major blows.

-British Invasion Era
+Varanasi in the British Invasion Era

 After the death of Aurangzeb, Mughal dynasty weakened considerably.
 Keeping hold on the regions began to become more difficult since many Hindu landlords began standing against the Muslim rule.
 To address this problem, establishment of a Hindu king who would pay allegiance to the emperor, was decided.
 It resulted the dynasty of rulers of ‘the Benares State’ that lasted till the independence from the British rule.